 Hopefully you arrived at college with some savings, even if it’s just a few hundred dollars.

 Later in life savings will be something you don’t touch except in emergencies or to perhaps buy a home.
 For college, savings is the money you have to live off of each semester.
 Hopefully this fund is refueled each year with a summer job.

 Resist every temptation to blow that money in the first couple weeks of school, when the urge is greatest to outfit yourself and your room or splurge on nights out with friends.

 Whether or not you feel you “need it”, find a part-time job!
 Unless necessary to pay tuition or housing, don’t kill yourself working while going to school, but work a few hours a week at something that’s not too mentally taxing.

 When you get paid, don’t look at it as spending money.
 In fact, don’t even put the money into your checking account.
 Put it into savings.

 If you’re smart, you’ll have a weekly or monthly budget for each semester that will allow you to draw on your savings for all of your expenses and still have some left over for emergencies.

 I realize it’s more difficult than it sounds, but the rewards for being disciplined with money as a college students are greater than I can even begin to describe.

-If I had known the importance of this advice when I was a college freshman, I would be more than $15,000 richer today.
+If I had known the importance of this advice when I was a college freshman, I would certainly be richer today.